LabWest has developed the UltraFine+™ analysis process in conjunction with CSIRO since 2017.

 An introduction to UltraFine+™

 The significant potential of the UltraFine+™ approach to gold and base metals exploration in Australia was successfully demonstrated in a combined CSIRO/MRIWA project.

-CSIRO/MRIWA Project M462 “Multi-scaled near surface exploration using ultrafine soils”, led by Dr. Ryan Noble, was completed in September 2018, with LabWest as the Project’s commercial partner, and successfully demonstrated the significant potential of this novel approach to gold and base metals exploration in Australia.
+CSIRO/MRIWA Project M462 “Multi-scaled near surface exploration using ultrafine soils”, led by Dr. Ryan Noble, was completed in September 2018, with LabWest as a project participant and its commercial partner.

 The technique delivers multielement analysis, mineralogy and several related parameters derived from the ultrafine (< 2 μm) fraction of soil samples.
 Concentration of gold and related metals in the ultrafine fraction gives stronger signals, generally well above instrumental detection limits, and increased signal-to-background ratios.
 Excellent reproducibility means smaller samples can be collected, leading to reduced sampling and transport costs, and lending itself to extracting significant additional value from historical sample libraries.

 Click here to read a more detailed research report summarising the effectiveness of Project M462.
 As participant and sponsor of the project, LabWest assisted in development of the UltraFine+™ process.
 The method adds to our expertise in a wide range of regolith geochemical techniques.

 LabWest is now pleased to offer UltraFine+™ and related techniques to the wider minerals exploration community.
 A selection of UltraFine+™ packages is available in addition to our suite of Regolith Geochemical Analysis services.

 - Gold and full multielement suite analysis by ICP-MS and OES